Main Content

 '74 Prowlers Music Scholarship

-Board Member Polly Gustafson presented the 2022 '74 Prowlers Music Scholarship to Karleen Wilde.
+Joe Kezar presented the 2024 '74 Prowlers Music Scholarship to Gretta Grzadzielewski.

 The '74 Prowlers Music Scholarship is awarded to a Lincoln High School graduate.